brownieboy/react-bootstrap-slider/README.md

 The **value**, **step**, **max** and **min** parameters should be self-explanatory.  handleChange is the callback method that will be called when the slider actually changes.
 (NB: this is the "change" event for the Bootstrap slider.)

 If the optional parameter **disabled** is included, and is set to "disabled", then the slider will display in a disabled state.
 If the parameter is not included, or is set to anything else except "disabled", then the slider control will be enabled.

+The default **orientation** value is 'horizontal', so you only need to include that prop if you want to set it to 'vertical'

 ##Development